aspose-font/Aspose.Font-Documentation/net/what-is-font/_index.md

 First, we need to notify the terms used in this article.

-**Font** is the set of symbols that is used to display the text.
+**Font** is the set of graphical representations of symbols.
 The way a font looks depends on the font's parameters such as type family, typeface, font proportions, etc.

-**Glyph** - is an element of writing or an elemental symbol of a set of symbols aimed to represent a distinguished character.
+**Glyph** - is a graphical representation of a symbol.
+It is aimed to depict a distinguished character.
 The glyph is a unique shape, design, or way it looks.
 It is how the character is rendered in a particular font.

 In the image below, you see the glyph "@" rendered in different fonts.